syncfusion-content/wpf-docs/wpf/SfTreeGrid/Helpers.md

 ## IndexResolver

-SfTreeGrid has [TreeGridIndexResolver](https://help.syncfusion.com/cr/wpf/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.TreeGrid.TreeGridIndexResolver.html) static class present in Syncfusion.UI.Xaml.TreeGrid namespace that has some extension methods used to resolve from row or column index to node or visible column index and vice versa.
+SfTreeGrid has [TreeGridIndexResolver](https://help.syncfusion.com/cr/wpf/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.TreeGrid.TreeGridIndexResolver.html) static class present in the Syncfusion.UI.Xaml.TreeGrid namespace has some extension methods to resolve from row or column index to node or visible column index and vice-versa.

-For example, You can get a node from its row index using [GetNodeAtRowIndex](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.TreeGrid.TreeGridIndexResolver~GetNodeAtRowIndex.html) method.
+For example, you can get a node from its row index using the [GetNodeAtRowIndex](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.TreeGrid.TreeGridIndexResolver~GetNodeAtRowIndex.html) method.

 {% tabs %}
 {% highlight c# %}